Nanopteron solution of the Korteweg-de Vries equation: Soliton-cnoidal wave solution of the KdV equation

 epsf

 The dressed structure enables us to compute the collision-induced phase shift of the cnoidal periodic wave.
-If we consider an overtaking collision process between a right-going soliton and a right-going cnoidal periodic wave where the soliton is traveling faster as depicted in Fig. 1.
-At time $t=0$, the conidal periodic wave peaks on left side of soliton core have interacted with the soliton core, while the cnoidal periodic peaks on right side of soliton core are not.
+For instance, now we consider an overtaking collision process as depicted in Fig. 1.
+At time $t=0$, the conidal periodic wave peaks on the left side of the soliton core have interacted with the soliton core, while not the cnoidal periodic peaks on the right side.
 So there is a phase shift between them.
-Obviously, the conidal periodic wave peaks on left and right side of soliton core can be expressed by $C_L$ and $C_R$, respectively.
-By using Eqs. \eqref{cl} and \eqref{cr}, it is surprising to find that the collision-induced phase shift of the cnoidal periodic wave is given by
+Obviously, the conidal periodic wave peaks on the left and the right sides of the soliton core can be expressed by $C_L$ and $C_R$, respectively.
+By using eqs. \eqref{cl} and \eqref{cr}, it is surprising to find that the collision-induced phase shift of the cnoidal periodic wave is given by

-where $\lambda_c$ is the wavelength of the cnoidal periodic wave, $K(m)$ is the first kind of complete elliptic integral.
-This result can be easily verified.
-By substituting $\eta=\eta+2K(m)$ in \eqref{cl}, we obtain